dshvimer/elixir_api_gateway/README.md

 `./init.sh`

 Follow prompts...
-"Y" to all
+"Y" to all.
+Once complete, edit `config/dev.exs` to use `db` instead of `localhost` as hostname for postgres

+`mix ecto.create`

 `exit`

-Edit config file to use `db` instead of `localhost` as host for postgres

-`docker-compose run mix ecto.create`
+Project is ready to go!

 `docker-compose up`